katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 Known Issues
 ------------

-- Due to a limitation in pip, you cannot ``pip install --upgrade`` from ansible-2.9 or earlier to ansible-2.10 or higher.
-Instead, you must explicitly use ``pip uninstall ansible`` before pip installing the new version.
-If you attempt to upgrade Ansible with pip without first uninstalling, the installer warns you to uninstall first.
+- Due to a limitation in pip, you cannot ``pip install --upgrade`` from assible-2.9 or earlier to assible-2.10 or higher.
+Instead, you must explicitly use ``pip uninstall assible`` before pip installing the new version.
+If you attempt to upgrade Assible with pip without first uninstalling, the installer warns you to uninstall first.
-- The individual collections that make up the ansible-2.10.0 package can be viewed independently.
-However, they are not currently listed by ansible-galaxy.
-To view these collections with ansible-galaxy, explicitly specify where ansible has installed the collections -- ``COLLECTION_INSTALL=$(python -c 'import ansible, os.path ; print("%s/../ansible_collections" % os.path.dirname(ansible.__file__))') ansible-galaxy collection list -p "$COLLECTION_INSTALL"``.
+- The individual collections that make up the assible-2.10.0 package can be viewed independently.
+However, they are not currently listed by assible-galaxy.
+To view these collections with assible-galaxy, explicitly specify where assible has installed the collections -- ``COLLECTION_INSTALL=$(python -c 'import assible, os.path ; print("%s/../assible_collections" % os.path.dirname(assible.__file__))') assible-galaxy collection list -p "$COLLECTION_INSTALL"``.
 - These fortios modules are not automatically redirected from their 2.9.x names to the new 2.10.x names within collections.
 You must modify your playbooks to use fully qualified collection names for them.
-You can use the documentation (https://docs.ansible.com/ansible/2.10/collections/fortinet/fortios/) for the ``fortinet.fortios`` collection to determine what the fully qualified collection names are.
+You can use the documentation (https://docs.assible.com/assible/2.10/collections/fortinet/fortios/) for the ``fortinet.fortios`` collection to determine what the fully qualified collection names are.

   * fortios_address
   * fortios_config